Brad Roberts: Record deal and debut album

 Demos of Roberts's songs found themselves in the hands of various music company execs across Canada, and the quirky bar band that had just begun to write original material found itself with record deal options which led The Crash Test Dummies into a rushed, but nevertheless well-received debut album, The Ghosts That Haunt Me.
 The album introduced the band to the rest of the Canadian provinces, selling over 400,000 copies in Canada alone and also garnering a 1991 Juno Award for Group of the Year.

 Second album and international success

 With more time and finances, Roberts set about writing the band's second album, God Shuffled His Feet.
-This to date is the band's best selling and most popular album, taking them into the international arena of musical exposure.
-The album has sold over six million copies and caused The Crash Test Dummies to be nominated for three Grammy Awards in 1994.
+This to date is the band's best selling and most popular album, bringing an international audience and selling over six million copies.
+The Crash Test Dummies were nominated for three Grammy Awards in 1994.
 The group was nominated for eleven other Junos from 1992 to 2000.